Skip To Content

 havingClause

-This option was added at 10.6.1.
-This option is a condition used with outStatistics that limits the query result to groups that satisfy the aggregation function used.
-The havingClause parameter is used with the groupBy and outStatistics parameters and allows you to filter results from outStatistics.
+This parameter was added at 10.6.1.
+This parameter specifies the condition used with outStatistics that limits the query result to groups that satisfy the aggregation function used.
+It is used with the groupBy and outStatistics parameters and allows you to filter results from outStatistics.
 This parameter applies only if the supportsHavingClause property of the layer is true.

 Note: